Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

     Deleted "Unnamed:7" Column For "Nan" Values Parsed The Date attribute in "datetime64" data type.
 Checked For Duplicate Rows(Not Found).

 ## EDA(Exploratry Data Analysis)

+### Here are some examples of data analysis we have done while exploring data

 Data Visualization for all the columns for yearly wise